Municipal waste statistics

 - Waste streams(env_wasst)

-- Waste statistics (ESMS metadata file — env_wasgt_esms)
+- Waste statistics (ESMS metadata file — env_wamun_esms)

-- The new Waste Framework Directive now offers in Annex II an energy efficiency criterion that is expected to objectify the classification of incineration facilities and to improve data comparability.
+- The Waste Framework Directive offers in Annex II an energy efficiency criterion that helps to objectify the classification of incineration facilities and to improve data comparability.
 The criterion came into force by 12 December 2010.